fresh-creations/tammy/README.md

 ## Contributing
 1. Follow the installation guidelines in quick start.
+2. Make an issue with your proposed feature.
-2. Add your feature and accompanying tests.
+3. Add your feature and accompanying tests in a new branch called `<your_name>\<feature>`.
-3. Make sure all tests pass by running `pytest`.
+4. Make sure all tests pass by running `pytest`.
-3. Install the required pre-commit hooks: `pre-commit install`.
+5. Install the required pre-commit hooks: `pre-commit install`.
-4. Make a pull request from a new branch and ask for a review.
+6. Make a pull request to merge into main and ask for a review.